 IoT and Connected Lighting

 As just one piece of the extensive Internet of Things (IoT) field, connected lighting is described as the connection of lighting, controls, and sensors to a local network that can be monitored and controlled, either wired or wirelessly, through a dashboard accessed by a computer, tablet, or smartphone.
 The lighting system may or may not be connected with other building systems, such as HVAC and security systems.
 Connected lighting systems are new and still evolving, and as such are mostly untested and have not been compared in the field with traditional lighting controls.
-Ongoing LRC projects in this research area include:
+LRC projects in this research area have included:

 Demonstration and Evaluation of Energy-efficient LED Lighting Controls